tentone/tello-ros2/README.md

 - Take as many frame as possible and measure your check board grid size to ensure good accuracy in the process.
 When the process ends a `calibrationdata.tar.gz` will be created in the `/tmp` path.

 <img src="readme/calibration.jpg" width="380">

-### Visual SLAM

-- The drone is equipped with a IMU and a camera that can be used for visual SLAM in order to obtain the location of the drone and a map of the environment.
-- ORB2 is a visual only based algorithm for SLAM that can be easily integrated with the Tello drone using this package.